Abdulmathin-shaik/LoHi-Weld/README.md

 ## Overview
 This repository contains the source code of LoHi-WELD, an original and public database to address the problem of weld defect detection and classification of four common types of defects --- pores, deposits, discontinuities, and stains --- with 3,022 real weld bead images manually annotated for visual inspection, composed by low and high-resolution images, acquired from a Metal Active Gas robotic welding industrial process.
 We also explore variations of a baseline deep architecture for the proposed dataset based on a YOLOv7 network and discuss several case analyses.
 We show that a lightweight architecture, ideal for industrial edge devices, can achieve up to 0.69 of mean average precision (mAP) considering a fine-grained defect classification and 0.77 mAP for a coarse classification.
-In our paper, see the citation, open challenges and a deep review of datsets for welding are also presented, promoting future research and enabling robust solutions for industrial scenarios.
+In our paper, see the citation, open challenges and a deep review of datasets for welding are also presented, promoting future research and enabling robust solutions for industrial scenarios.

 ![](/lohi-weld.jpeg)